expectedparrot/edsl/docs/api_keys.rst

 | *Special note for Colab users:*
-| If you are using EDSL in a Colab notebook, please see special instructions on storing API keys as "secrets" in lieu of storing them in a `.env` file as described below: :ref:`colab_setup`.
+| If you are using EDSL in a Colab notebook, please see `special instructions <https://docs.expectedparrot.com/en/latest/colab_setup.html>`_ on storing API keys as "secrets" in lieu of storing them in a `.env` file as described below (:ref:`colab_setup`).

 Remote inference